MatejTymes/ZeroD/README.md

 ## About

-Current data migration is mostly painful and manual process.
+Currently the data migration is mostly painful and manual process.
 As it is not automated it can't be properly tested and as such most products require downtime to verify everything is ok.

 To avoid this I've designed migration phases where each is understandable and migration between them can be individually tested.